 - Follicular phase: The first half of the menstrual cycle, beginning when a period starts and ending at ovulation, in which ovarian follicles grow and mature until one releases an egg at ovulation.
-During this phase, the lining of the uterus thickens in preparation for implantation of the fertilized egg.
+During this phase, the lining of the uterus thickens in preparation for the implantation of the fertilized egg.

-- Forceps: An instrument used in an assisted vaginal delivery called forceps delivery.
+- Forceps: An instrument used in an assisted vaginal delivery is called forceps delivery.
 The instrument is shaped like a pair of large spoons or tongs.
 It is used to gently pull the baby’s head to help guide the baby out of the birth canal.

 - Galactosemia: A rare genetic condition that prevents babies from processing galactose, an important sugar in breast milk.